trade-tariff/trade-tariff-backend/db/rules_of_origin/roo_schemes_uk/proofs/morocco/invoice-declaration.md

 The invoice declaration is provided on an invoice or any other commercial document that describes the originating product in sufficient detail to enable its identification.
-The texts of the origin declarations appear in Annexes IVa and IVb of the {ord_url}.
+The texts of the origin declarations appear in Annexes IVa and IVb of the [Origin Reference Document]({ord_url}).

 An invoice declaration may be made out: